ffa/tmux-sgc/README.md

   * real "--help" options
   * plugin capability, so other shells, like zsh and fish, may be used instead of bash
+  * if the multiple sessions were attached each to a different pty, on restore, the attachment of multiple sessions will be attempted.
+Results are unknown.

 ## Credits